 These numbers aren't as big as some of the ones you'll find on the internet, but I'm incredibly proud.
 To have blogged this consistently for this long and to truly have built something…well, I can't find other words.
 I'm probably proudest that I was able to double my blogging income since focusing just on the blog.
 At the time of this update (in 2018) I'm also proud I was able to go back to work, while still maintaining the level of income on the website.
 Even though I try to balance the job and my side hustle, a lot of this money was pretty passive.
 That is a win, too!

-Of course, making money is nice, but none of this would've been possible if I hadn't just…started.
+Of course, making money is nice, but none of this would've been possible if I hadn't taken the leap and gotten started.
 The first step is to actually start making money online is to blog consistently and I show you how in my new course.
 Click here to enroll in Beginner Blog Accelerator. or here if you want the quick tutorial on how to start a blog of your very own.